 How to Calculate Net Income

-Use the following formula to calculate the net income of a company:
+The net income formula below can be used to calculate the net income of a company:

 Net Income = Revenue – Expenses